top of page

 —Misi-zaagiing Anishinaabe Gidigaa Migizi, Ginoozhe Doodem, Oshkiigmong (The late Mississauga Elder Doug Williams, Northern Pike Clan of Curve Lake First Nation)*

-Although, like I mentioned above, most Indigenous lunar calendars dictate that a month starts with each new moon and the new year starts in spring, Anishinaabeg tradition has it that a month starts with the rising of a full moon; accordingly, the new year starts around the time of the winter solstice and when the moon is full.
-(There are exceptions to that rule though.
-One is a tradition held sacred by the Anishinaabe Waabanoowiwin Lodge; to them, the Spring Equinox is the beginning of the new year —unlike the Midewiwin Lodge, whose new year begins in Winter.
-To the Waabanoo, Minookamin (Late Spring) is a time to celebrate and fell just after the Maple camps.
-To others, the beginning of the lunar calendar -- and thus the New Year -- starts when the full moon rises in the month of February, when the bears begin to awaken from their winter dens.
-In the southeastern part of Anishinaabe Aki , February is therefore known as Makwa-giizis, or Bear Moon; another name for this time of year is Makoonsag-gaa-nitaawaadi-giizis; Moon when the bear cubs begin to be birthed.
-Then there are also Anishinaabeg who see the moons in which the sap of the maple trees starts to run as the beginning of a new year; this happens, depending on the region, from mid-March to mid-April.)
+Although most Indigenous lunar calendars suggest that a month begins with each new moon and the new year commences in spring, according to Anishinaabeg tradition, a month starts with the appearance of a full moon.
+This is why, in 2024, the Gichimanidoo-giizis (Great Spirit Moon), usually aligning with January in the Gregorian calendar, starts on January 25.
+Consequently, the new year begins around the winter solstice when the moon is full.
+However, there are exceptions to this rule.
+One such exception is a tradition revered by the Anishinaabe Waabanoowiwin Lodge; for them, the Spring Equinox marks the start of the new year, unlike the Midewiwin Lodge, whose new year begins in winter.
+For the Waabanoo, Minookamin (Late Spring) is a time for celebration, occurring just after the Maple camps.
+For others, the start of the lunar calendar—and thus the New Year—begins when the full moon rises in February, coinciding with the time bears begin to emerge from their winter dens.
+In the southeastern part of Anishinaabe Aki, February is known as Makwa-giizis, or Bear Moon; another name for this period is Makoonsag-gaa-nitaawaadi-giizis; Moon when the bear cubs start to be born.
+Additionally, there are Anishinaabeg who consider the moons during which the sap of the maple trees begins to flow as the start of a new year; this occurs, depending on the region, from mid-March to mid-April.

-Now, you may ask yourself, when exactly did 2023 turn into 2024 according to our lunar calendar?
-To answer this, we must first decide when the Winter Solstice occurred, and when did we see the full moon rise shortly after that?
-These events took place on respectively December 21 and December 26.
-So, according to the Ojibwe Grandmother Lunar calendar, the new year (2024) started in the period between 21 December (when there was a solstice) and 26 December 2023 (when the moon was full).
-So, I guess one could say that, technically, oshki-bibooni-giizis, the Anihinaabe New Year, started in the last week of December 2023.
+You might wonder when exactly 2023 transitioned into 2024 according to our lunar calendar.
+To determine this, we need to identify when the Winter Solstice occurred and when the full moon rose shortly thereafter.
+These events happened on December 21 and December 26, respectively.
+Thus, following the Ojibwe Grandmother Lunar calendar, the new year (2024) commenced between December 21 (the solstice) and December 26, 2023 (the full moon).
+Therefore, one could say that, technically, oshki-bibooni-giizis, the Anishinaabe New Year, began in the last week of December 2023.

 Wiindigoo, Creator of the Earth's Poles painting by Zhaawano Giizhik